Start9Labs/documentation/source/support/FAQ/bitcoin-faq.rst

 What actions, specifically, are only possible with an archival, or ‘unpruned’ node?
 -----------------------------------------------------------------------------------
 The more sophisticated the blockchain analysis being done is, the more index data is required, which will increase the system resources required.
 For example, if you wanted to run a block explorer, you would require not only a full archival node, but also a full transaction index.
+So, specifically, at this time, a full archival node is required for running an Electrum server, a block explorer, and for doing advanced chainalysis in general.

 Is it insecure to run a pruned node?
 ------------------------------------